كلوي بوردويك

 Photo by Diana Tyszko

-I have published in New Lines Magazine, Jerusalem Quarterly, and Al-Jumhuriya.
-Listen to me talk about my work on Humanities at Large, The Lede, and Ottoman History Podcast, or read samples of my translation from Asymptote and ArabLit.
-A staged reading of Paradise Expressway, my bilingual play about surveillance, friendship, and the impact of urban destruction wreaked in the name of progress, was held at the Phelan Playhouse in Toronto in April 2025.
+I have published in New Lines Magazine, Jerusalem Quarterly, Journal of American Ethnic History, and Al-Jumhuriya, among others.
+Most recently, I wrote a chapter about the experience of documenting Boston’s early Arab community for Arab American Public History.
+You can hear me talking about my work on Humanities at Large, The Lede, and Ottoman History Podcast, or read samples of my translation in Asymptote and ArabLit.
+A staged reading of Paradise Expressway, my bilingual play about surveillance, friendship, and the impact of urban heritage destruction, was held at the Phelan Playhouse in Toronto in April 2025.
 I am currently seeking production opportunities.

 For editing, please contact me via Stray Cats Ink.
-Otherwise, you can reach me at chloe.bordewich [at] utoronto.ca.
+Otherwise, you can reach me at cbordewich [at] gmail.com.